-Ventilation will be measured by two stretch sensors (Adafruit Industries) made of carbon-black rubber (Figure 7).
+Ventilation will be measured by two stretch sensors (Adafruit Industries) made of carbonimbedded rubber (Figure 9).
 The rubber essentially acts like a wire that varies resistance proportionally with length.
-The diameter of the sensor is 2 mm and its resistance value is 140-160 Ohm/cm.
-The circuit is designed to produce a gain of 22.5variable current to ensure the signal is amplified in the right range for the arduino.
+The sensor can stretch to 160% its original length.
+This means the range of resistance is from approximately 14 kOhm at rest to 22.4 kOhm at maximum.
+The circuit is designed to produce a gain of 22.5variable current to ensure the signal is amplified in the right range for the Arduino.
 Assuming the stretch sensors are placed tight around the abdomen and the chest, it can measure the relative perimeter of the body.
-Finally, the tidal volume and respiratory rate can be estimated.
+Finally the tidal volume and respiratory rate can be estimated.

-Figure 7.
+Figure 9.
 Schematic of ventilation measurement circuit

-Respiratory sounds will be measured from the four electret microphones placed in the dorsal region.
-As shown in Figure 8, the gain of stretch sensor is 11 to ensure the input voltage is between 0V and 3.3V for the arduino to recognize.
+Respiratory sounds will be measured from the two electret microphones placed in the dorsal region.
+As shown in Figure 10, the gain of stretch sensor is 11 to ensure the input voltage is between 0V and 3.3V for the Arduino to recognize.
 The DC offset is around 0.148V, thus with the gain of 11, the output becomes 1.62V - halfway between 0 and 3.3V.
-Both sensors will contain a low pass filter with a corner frequency of 0.16Hz (R = 1M Ohm, C = 0.1uF) because the normal breathing rate is around 0.167 Hz.
+Both sensors will contain a low pass filter with a corner frequency of 0.16Hz (R = 10M Ohm, C = 0.1uF) because the normal breathing rate is around 0.167 Hz.
 This will help to isolate background noise for the input signal.

-Figure 8.
-Schematic of respiratory sound measurement circuit
+Figure 10.
+Schematic of respiratory sound measurement circuit (Adafruit MAX4466 Electret Microphone Amplifier)

 The signals from the six sensors will input into Arduino's analog to digital converter (ADC).
 The sampling rate of the microcontroller will be 5 kHz, which would be plenty assuming the normal respiratory rate is around 0.2 Hz.
-The data will be transferred via a Bluetooth[®] module to the computer and an excel file will be created from the data array.
+The data will be transferred via a Bluetooth[®] module to the computer and an Excel file will be created from the data array.
 Finally, the data array can be normalized with the baseline measurements, and any significant deviation from the baseline will be noted.
 If both the stretch sensor and the microphones detect any abnormalities in breathing patterns, the code will alert the user of a potential asthma attack.